GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-112/index.md

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/v0joPkQg0NiMauy0bwwB.png", alt="The tooltip with documentation on a CSS property.", width="800", height="651" %}

-The tooltip also contains a **Learn more** link that takes you to an [MDN CSS Reference](https://developer.mozilla.org/docs/Web/CSS/Reference) on this very property.
+The tooltip also has a **Learn more** link that takes you to an [MDN CSS Reference](https://developer.mozilla.org/docs/Web/CSS/Reference) on this very property.

 If you know CSS well, you might find the tooltips bothersome.
 To turn them all off, check {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/hmp8j3HiLMCcqPArD9yt.svg", alt="Checkbox.", width="22", height="22" %} **Don't show**.